Obtain a FedRAMP Authorization. Ensure a Smooth Journey with Hyperproof.

 In order to protect data stored in the cloud, the General Services Administration (GSA) created the Federal Risk and Authorization Management Program (FedRAMP) to provide a standardized security framework for all cloud products and services that is recognized by all executive federal agencies.
 Cloud Service Providers (CSPs) only need to go through the FedRAMP Authorization process once for each Cloud Service Offering (CSO) and perform continuous monitoring.
 Meanwhile, all agencies can review the same continuous monitoring deliverables, creating efficiencies across the government.

-What is the Purpose of FedRAMP?
+What Is the Purpose of FedRAMP?

 The purpose of FedRAMP is to: